-- Click and select your offline media clips
+- Click and select your preferred offline batch of clips

 - A dialog box appears

-- On it, locate the folder that contains your the source footage
+- On it, locate the folder that contains the raw video files or source footage

-To understand this issue you need to know that all the clips you import onto DaVinci Resolve go offline when the import is complete.
-That being said, when you can only hear the audio when you’re playing from the timeline and can’t view your video.
-It’s a playback issue, that is usually caused by a problem with H.265 or HEVC codecs.
+To understand this issue you need to know that all the clips you import onto the video editor go offline when the import is complete.
+That being said, when you can only hear the audio and can’t view your video, it is a playback issue that is usually caused by a problem with H.265 or HEVC codecs.